Avoiding Unnecessary Surgeries

 A greater version of yourself will come out naturally when you remove the negative excess in your life.
 (The unhealthy foods and drinks that are making you unhealthy, the limiting beliefs that are limiting your actions, and the unnecessary material things that are costing you your money, your time, and your freedom.)

-Even the seemingly small choices that we make on a daily basis (like what we eat for breakfast, lunch, and dinner) will slowly add up over the days, weeks, months, years, and decades to become some of the biggest and most important choices we make in life.
+Even the seemingly small choices that we make on a daily basis (like what we eat for breakfast, lunch, and dinner) will slowly add up over the days, weeks, months, years, and decades to become some of the biggest and most important choices that we made in our life.

 So start making more loving choices for yourself and you will start to love the person you are becoming because of it.